 After having three of my own, I know full well that all babies are different.
 All babies roll over, eat, walk, crawl, talk and smile at a different age.
 Some are picky eaters, some don’t take to breastfeeding, some consider the pacifier their favorite friend, while others would prefer their thumb.
 My first walked at 15 months, my second walked just after his first birthday.
-We all seem to know this about babies, yet we all still seem to inherently compare, no matter how hard we try not to.
-Believe me, I’m guilty of it too and am not free of fault.
-Just this morning I swapped reading progress of our 1st graders with another mom.
+We all seem to know this about babies — yet we all still seem to inherently compare, no matter how hard we try not to.
+Believe me, I’m guilty of it too.
+Just this morning I swapped reading progress of our first graders with another mom.
 I even catch myself comparing my children to one another.

 So why the need to continually check in and compare apples to oranges?
-The only thing I can come up with, is that no matter how many children we have, each new stage of development is a new one and an unknown road.
-We as mothers want the absolute best for our children, and the unknown is scary sometimes, even for the most seasoned of mothers.
-Deep down I know that Hayden will walk, at his own pace and when he is ready, but still there’s other things I worry about.
+The only thing I can come up with, is that no matter how many children we have, each stage of development is new.
+We as mothers want the absolute best for our children, and the unfamiliar is scary sometimes, even for the most seasoned of mothers.

 Swapping stories, asking questions, and even comparing children, serves as our sort of mental checklist to try and figure out the unknown.

 How many times as a mother have you caught yourself worrying, and then trying to reconcile that worry with something familiar to you?
 For example, I know my baby isn’t walking yet, but I remember my friend Ali, whose baby was a late crawler, turned out to also be a late walker.
 So phew, I really don’t think I have anything to worry about!
 This is what we do as mothers!
 We worry, and then we try to figure out how to ease our worries.